The Bankrate promise

 |Insurance company||Bankrate Score||J.D.
 Power score (Florida)||Average annual premium for full coverage||Average annual premium for minimum coverage|

-Geico is often one of the cheapest car insurance companies on average, and it offers the cheapest average rates for Miami drivers looking for full or minimum coverage in our study.
+Geico is known as one of the cheapest car insurance companies, and, of the carriers we assessed, it offers the cheapest average rates for Miami drivers looking for minimum coverage.
 In addition to cheap average premiums, Geico also offers a variety of discounts for further savings.
 Additional coverage options include emergency road service, rental reimbursement and mechanical breakdown insurance.
 Although it offers some valuable add-ons, those looking for rideshare or gap insurance will have to look elsewhere.

 Learn more: Geico Insurance review

 State Farm is a well-known insurance provider, and many Miami drivers rely on the company for their insurance needs.
 Even though State Farm offers lower-than-average car insurance rates in Miami, drivers may save even more with its Drive Safe and Save telematics program.
 While State Farm has several online tools and a highly-rated mobile app, it does not offer many add-on coverage choices and has limited discount offerings.

 Progressive’s car insurance policies offer customizable coverage options, including roadside assistance, custom parts coverage and rideshare insurance.
 Progressive also features the Name Your Price Tool, which can help you identify coverage options that meet your budget.
 Although it offers a decent list of discounts, its average rates for minimum coverage are slightly higher than the Miami average.
 Progressive also came in below average in the Florida region for customer satisfaction in the J.D.
 Power Auto Insurance Study.